 I find the special notice in the above photo VERY interesting:

 This flight uses a Boeing 737-400 Combi aircraft.
 When boarding this type of aircraft, customers will use two sets of stairs, board from the rear of the aircraft, and be exposed to the weather.

 What’s a 737 Combi?

-As you might be able to tell from the above photo, the first 12 or so rows on the 737 Combi are “whited” out; this is because this area of the aircraft is used for transporting cargo.
+The first 12 or so rows on the 737 Combi are “whited” out; this is because this area of the aircraft is used for transporting cargo.
 If you’re quicker than me (chances are you are!) you may have figured out that Combi is a shortened version of combination, which means this aircraft operates as a passenger liner and a freighter.